lanejere5/mlb/README.md

 - `data-pipeline` gets game results, processes the data, and updates the json file.
 It also calls the model API, trains the model, and incorporates a forecast into the dashboard data.
 It is triggered each morning by Cloud Scheduler.
 - `model` is an API for forecasting.
 It has two methods:
   - `train` uses game results to update the model.
 The model is trained in an online fashion.
-  - `forecast` uses Monte Carlo simulation to prediction results of upcoming games.
+  - `forecast` uses Monte Carlo simulation to predict results of upcoming games.

 ## Data